-5.3.10 During the statutory determination period following the formal submission of a notice, there is no scope for negotiating changes to the proposal with the applicant beyond requesting further information.
+5.3.10 During the statutory determination period following the formal submission of a notice, there is no scope for amending the statutory timescales or negotiating changes to the proposal with the applicant beyond requesting further information.

-5.4 Evaluating new proposals, renewing or reviewing existing consents within Protected Sites
+5.4 Evaluating new proposals or renewing previous consents likely to affect the designated habitats and/or supporting habitats of designated species within Protected Sites

-5.4.1 The significance and acceptability, or otherwise, of a proposal will be strongly influenced by the exact location of the release site, the specific nature of the releasing proposal, the prevailing condition and characteristics of the site, and the sensitivity of the features present within and around the release area.
+- 5.4.1 The significance and acceptability, or otherwise, of a proposal will be strongly influenced by the exact location of the release site, the specific nature of the releasing proposal, the prevailing condition and characteristics of the site, and the sensitivity of the features present within and around the release area.
 It is therefore recommended that where a notice to release and keep gamebirds within a Protected Site has been received, the following factors are considered when assessing the proposal.
-This list is not intended to be exhaustive.

-It is important to stress that for European Sites Natural England must be able to ascertain either no likely significant effect or an absence of adverse effects on site integrity (taking into account the use of conditions to ensure any necessary mitigation is provided) before a proposal can be authorised.
+This list is not intended to be exhaustive. - 5.4.2 It is important to stress that for European Sites Natural England must be able to ascertain either no likely significant effect or an absence of adverse effects on site integrity (taking into account the use of conditions to ensure any necessary mitigation is provided) before a proposal can be authorised.
 Similarly, for SSSIs, an assessment must be able to show that a proposal would not damage a site and be consistent with the conservation and enhancement of SSSIs, taking into account the effect of attaching conditions.